Amerax/pvp-tug-of-war-game/README.md

 I wanted to orginally make a digital version of a childhood game I use to play and this was perfect for me because it wasn't to complicated and it was fun and I wanted for it to actually be something people would want to play with, with their friends.
 So I think this was fun.

+**Features**
+-Oled screen for enhanced visualization
+-Passive buzzer for noise reaction
+-2 buttons for 2 players
+-Details and images presented on screen to streamline gameplay

+**Uploading the Code**

+1. Open `main.ino` in the Arduino IDE either download from firmware folder the file and open it, or just copy and paste its contents into the ide yourself.
+2. Connect your Arduino to your computer with a USB cable.
+3. Select the correct **Board** and **Port** under **Tools**.
+4. Click **Upload** (→).
+5. Wait for the upload to finish.
+The Arduino will automatically restart and run the program.

 Libaries used:
 <Wire.h>
 <Adafruit_GFX.h>